SolidLabResearch/user-managed-access/README.md

 - `yarn script:uma-ucp`: `PUT` some text to the private `/alice/other/resource.txt`, protected by a UCP enforcer checking WebIDs according to policies in `packages/uma/config/rules/policy/`.
 - `yarn script:collection`: `POST`, `GET` and `DELETE` some text to/from `/alice/public/resource.txt` to test the correct creation and deletion of resource registrations on the UMA server.
                             An AssetCollection policy is used to create `/alice/public/`.
+                            More information on the collection implementation can be found in [docs/collections.md](docs/collections.md).
 - `yarn script:ucp-enforcement`: Run the UCP enforcer in a script (`scripts/test-ucp-enforcement.ts`).
 This does not need the servers to be started.

 `yarn script:flow` runs all flows in sequence.